rjensen96/gator-grids/README.md

 ## Developer

 My name is Ryan Jensen.
 I am pursuing a Master's degree in Software Development at the University of Utah.
-I also have a Master's degree in accounting from Brigham Young University.
+I also have a Master's degree in Accounting from Brigham Young University.
 While working as an accountant and financial analyst, I saw a great need for a tool like Gator Grids in my own work.
 I hope that this tool can help you work more efficiently in Excel as well.

 ## Contributing